pcolby/install-linuxdeploy/README.md

 version.

 > [!IMPORTANT]
-> Currently this defaults to `continuous`, as [linuxdeploy] currently has no official stable release, but at some point
+> Currently this defaults to `continuous`, as [linuxdeploy] has no official stable release yet.
+But at some point
-> this will likely default to the most recent, current, tested stable [linuxdeploy] version.
+> this will likely default to the most recent stable [linuxdeploy] version that has been tested with this action.

 ### Example with all options